SolaceProducts/sl-spring-cloud-connectors/README.md

 You can install this file in your maven repository locally.

-## Release Notes

-### 0.3
-* Updated for Solace Messaging for PCF v 0.3

-### 0.2
-* Update `SolaceMessagingInfo` to support TLS feature of Solace Messaging for PCF.
-Constructor changes are not backwards compatible.

-### 0.1
-* First release supporting Solace Messaging for PCF Open Beta Tile.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning
+## Release Notes and Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/SolaceLabs/sl-solace-messaging-service-info/tags).
+This project uses [SemVer](http://semver.org/) for versioning.
+For the versions available and corresponding release notes, see the [Releases in this repository](https://github.com/SolaceLabs/sl-solace-messaging-service-info/releases).

 ## Authors